Eschatologue/CM_wiki/docs/spells/3rd-level.md

 You conjure spectral chains to wrap around the target creature's soul, binding it to yours.
 The creature must make a Constitution Saving Throw, or be shackled for the spell's duration.
 For the spell's duration, each time you take damage, the shackled creature takes half amount of the damage you receive.

-***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, you may target an additional creature for every 2 levels above 3rd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th level or higher, you may target an additional creature for every 2 levels above 3rd.

 ### Sleet Storm
 *3rd-level conjuration*